SherRao/CP-312/README.md

 # CP-312
-All my code/assignments fo rmy algorithms class.
+All my code for my Algorithms class.